mattfbacon/typst-bot/README.md

 To set up the working environment, create a directory with the following items:

 - `worker`: The worker binary, copied/hardlinked from the target directory after building.
+If you put the worker somewhere else, you can set `TYPST_BOT_WORKER_PATH` to it.
 - `bot`: The bot binary, copied/hardlinked from the target directory after building.
 (This doesn't need to be in this directory, but having everything in one place simplifies things.)
 - `db.sqlite`: You can just `touch` this, but the bot needs to be able to write to it.
 (Legacy note: you don't need `fonts` anymore because we use `typst-assets` now.)